Crisis Care Services

 Adult and Youth Psychiatric Urgent Care

-Walk in Psychiatric Urgent Care services are available and will allow patients access to a mental health and medical professional without an appointment.
-Prescribed medications can be obtained the same day and follow up mental health services for continued medication management is also available.
+Walk-in Psychiatric Urgent Care services are available and will allow patients access to a mental health and medical professional without an appointment.
+Prescribed medications can be obtained the same day, and follow-up mental health services for continued medication management are also available.
 Services are covered, regardless of insurance or ability to pay, for all counties in the Northwest Ohio Region.

 Communities Served: All Boards within the Northwest Ohio Region;